 "Staying at Greylag was a superb experience in every way.
 The tastefully furnished cottage is in a great location, and has been very generously equipped.
 Having stayed in many holiday cottages over the years, I have never found one with such attention to detail."

 Greylag Cottage is located on Freeman Street, just a short walk from Wells Quay and the centre of town with all that it has to offer.
-Greylag is a traditional Grade II listed flint cottage dating back to 1825 and has been recently refurbished to a high standard throughout.
+Greylag is a refurbished traditional Grade II listed flint cottage dating back to 1825.
 It offers the traditional with the benefit of mod cons that we just can't do without.
 It's the perfect base to explore all that beautiful North Norfolk has to offer.

 'We had a very warm welcome and enjoyed our time in the 'Dolls House'!
 We had everything we needed.'

-Sitting/Dining Room with comfortable seating, Smart TV with Freesat, DVD player, table and four chairs and multi fuel stove.
-The cottage has a modern kitchen with an electric hob and oven, fridge with icebox, worktop freezer, microwave, dishwasher, washing machine and tumble dryer.
+Sitting/Dining Room with comfortable seating, Smart TV with Freesat, fast BT Broadband, table and four chairs and multi fuel stove.
+The cottage has a modern kitchen with an electric hob and oven, fridge, worktop freezer, microwave, dishwasher, washing machine and tumble dryer.

 Greylag Cottage is fully central heated and also has a woodburner in the sitting room for those cosy Autumn and winter breaks.
 It has a combi-boiler so hot water on demand.

 We provide towels (bath and hand), books and games, including colouring pens and books for the children, telephone for incoming calls only, travel cot, stair gate and highchair.
-The cottage also comes with fibre broadband Wi-Fi
+Plus welcome tray with tea, coffee, hot chocolate, salt and pepper, biscuits etc. The cottage also comes with unlimited fibre broadband Wi-Fi.